-Publish time is the allowance of videos you can finish per month in any manner you desire.
-For example, if your account has 2 hours per month, this will allow you to finish 20 videos at 6 min each, or 12 videos at 10 min each, etc.
+Publish time is the allowance of exports you can finish per month in any manner you desire.
+For example, if your account has 2 hours per month, this will allow you to finish 20 videos at 6 min each, or 12 videos at 10 min each, etc. The same concept applies for audio exports.

 Publish time is consumed every time a user begin the finishing process.
-Please note, if a finished video is deleted, publish time will not be refunded.
+Please note, if a finished export is deleted, publish time will not be refunded.

-Finished videos do not continue to take any publish time.
+Finished exports do not continue to take any publish time.
 However they will consume storage, which will be further explained below.

 You can buy extra time if you need it.
 On a free account, consumed publish time resets to 0 at the first of every month.
 Here is an example: